Background

 - DUS: first-line; PSV ratio >2.0 = >50% stenosis.
 Used for surveillance after revascularization.

-- MRA: alternative when CTA contraindicated.
+- magnetic resonance angiography (MRA): alternative when CTA contraindicated.

 Advanced imaging